LunarG/gfxreconstruct/tools/convert/README.md

 * `"vulkan-version"`: The version of the Vulkan headers that the GFXReconstruct used for conversion was built against.

-Of note is that `"vulkan-version"` is currently reported even for D3D12 captures.
+Of note is that `"vulkan-version"` is currently erroneously reported even for D3D12 captures.

 ### Meta Objects
 Meta command objects contain `"index"` at the top level, which is a